j50n/deno-proc/site/src/iterables/enumerable.md

 # Understanding Enumerable

-Enumerable is the core of proc's async iterable support.
+Enumerable is the core of proc's AsyncIterable support.
 It wraps any iterable and provides Array-like methods for working with async data streams.

 ## What is Enumerable?